custom-components/pyscript/docs/reference.rst

 ``print(str)``
   same as ``log.debug(str)``; currently ``print`` doesn’t support other arguments.

-The `Logger </integrations/logger/>`__ component can be used to specify the logging level.
+The ``Logger`` component can be used to specify the logging level.
 Log messages below the configured level will not appear in the log.
 Each log message function uses a log name of the form:

 .. code:: yaml

    custom_components.pyscript.file.FILENAME.FUNCNAME

 where ``FUNCNAME`` is the name of the top-level Python function (e.g., the one called by a trigger or service), defined in the script file ``FILENAME.py``.
+See the XXXX

 That allows you to set the log level for each Python top-level function separately if necessary.
 That setting also applies to any other Python functions that the top-level Python function calls.
 For example, these settings:

 .. code:: yaml